 About Langjokull Glacier

 Langjokull isn’t a natural phenomena it’s a man made ice cave so it was quite a big difference to Fox Glacier which is natural as it can get.
 This glacier is Europe’s second largest stretching out over 300m.
 With the way climate change is effecting glaciers, some experts predict the glacier could disappear as soon as within the next 150 years.
 It took the team 5 years to to complete this project, the initial time frame was a lot smaller.

 Exploring the inside of the ice cave of glacier is mind blowing.
 The tour is lead by a guide, but in-fact even en-route to the glacier your mind is blown by what this experience is.
 Whilst we were driving in via the monster truck, we saw no landscape – all we saw was nothingness and it was the most eeriest experience ever, but beautiful non the less.
 It’s so important to experience these things if you can, because you see first hand the consequences of global warming.
-We got to see the age of ice and how it varies by the colours of the ice we see.
+According to carbonclick.com, we got to see the age of ice which can be figured out by a carbon footprint calculator and how it varies by the colours of the ice we see.
 We got to experience crevasses, moulin, ice layers and the different areas of snow and ice and how the guides or experts know which areas we could and could not walk in.
 They showed us how much of the cave has moved over the years.
 It’s seriously mind blowing.